 Optimizing Competency Management

 Too often, business leaders and leadership teams make important decisions in an ad hoc way.
 In the absence of data, they rely on gut feeling and best guesses.
 Even when things turn out great, they don’t know why.
-Competency management provides a metrics-driven framework to make informed decisions about workforce priorities, productivity, and development.
+Managing competencies provides a metrics-driven framework to make informed decisions about workforce priorities, productivity, and development.

-- Competency Model: This is the framework for defining the skill and knowledge requirements of a job.
+- Competency Model: What is a competency model?
+This is the framework for defining the skill and knowledge requirements of a job.
 It’s a collection of competencies that jointly define successful job performance.
 There are a variety of models to choose from.
 Take time to understand your options, weigh the pros and cons of each, then select and refine the model that will work best at your organization.

 - Skills Assessments: These days, most employee and manager skills assessments are conducted online, but you may do some of your skills assessments in person.
 However you do your assessments, be sure that there is consistency from one to the next, so you have objective results that help you better understand the current skills of your workforce.

-- Competency Management System: At scale, competency management programs benefit from using a competency management system to assess, analyze, track, and manage the skills and competencies of your workforce.
-Without this technology system, there is just too much data and too many variables to manage your information adeptly and make informed decisions.
-There are many competency management systems to choose from, including WebMentor Skills from Avilar.
+- Competency Management System: At scale, competency programs benefit from using technology to assess, analyze, track, and manage the skills and competencies of your workforce.
+Without this technology system or software, there is just too much data and too many variables to manage your information adeptly and make informed decisions.
+There are many competency systems to choose from, including WebMentor Skills from Avilar.
 Think through what’s most important to you (cloud vs. on site, roots in competencies, field and process flexibility, expertise in your industry, etc.) to find a system that fits.

 For decades, organizations of all sizes and industries have relied on competency management to inform their strategic decisions and guide their workforce development initiatives.
-Interested in learning more about whether competency management is right for your organization?
+Interested in learning more whether or not it’s right for your organization?
 Read our white paper, 8 Critical Success Factors for Competency Management Implementation to get started.
-Or contact us to find out how Avilar’s WebMentor Skills™ competency management system can help.
+Or contact us to find out how Avilar’s WebMentor Skills™ software can help.

 RELATED BLOGS AND WHITE PAPERS